MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 Dismount-DiskImage -ImagePath $iso
 ```

-A container image can now be created, which will include the .NET 3.5 framework.
+A container image can now be created that will include the .NET 3.5 framework.
 This can be completed with either PowerShell or Docker.
 Examples for both are below.

 ## Create Image - PowerShell

-With the .NET 3.5 cab file copied to the container host, a container can be created with a shared folder, which will make the file accessible from within the container itself.
+To create a new image using PowerShell, a container will be created, modified with all desired changes, and then captured into a new image.

+Create a new container form the Windows Server Core base image.

 ```powershell
 New-Container -Name dotnet35 -ContainerImageName windowsservercore -SwitchName “Virtual Switch”
 ```

-Run the following to create a shared folder.
+Create a shared folder with the new container.
+This will be used to make the .NET 3.5 cab file accessible inside of the new container.
 Note, the container must be stopped when running the following command.

 ```powershell
 Add-ContainerShareFolder -ContainerName dotnet35 -SourcePath C:\dotnet3.5\source -DestinationPath c:\sxs